PostHog/posthog/README.md

 Using the [posthog/posthog:latest](https://hub.docker.com/r/posthog/posthog) Docker image.
 You'll need to spin up a separate Postgres docker container.
 We've included a docker-compose.yml file that does that.

+[Click here](https://github.com/PostHog/posthog/wiki/Upgrading-PostHog) for instructions on upgrading PostHog on Heroku to the latest version.

 **On Ubuntu**

 1. [Install Docker](https://docs.docker.com/installation/ubuntulinux/)